 Select the multi-stage review you want to check the status of or see what stage it's in.

-Once you are on the results page, under Status it will tell you which stage the multi-stage review is in.
+Once you are on the results page, under Status it tells you which stage the multi-stage review is in.
 The next stage of the review won't become active until the duration specified during the access review setup has passed.

-If a decision has been made, but the review duration for this stage has not expired yet, you can select Stop current stage button on the results page.
+If a decision has been made, but the review duration for this stage hasn't expired yet, you can select Stop current stage button on the results page.
 This will trigger the next stage of review.

 Retrieve the results

 To view the results for a review, select the Results page.
 To view just a user's access, in the Search box, type the display name or user principal name of a user whose access was reviewed.